neeer4j/WPMHero/README.md

-## Velocity — Typing Analytics Platform
+## WPMHero — Typing Analytics Platform

-Velocity is a Monkeytype-inspired typing trainer focused on desktop workflows, deep telemetry, and a professional minimalist aesthetic.
+WPMHero is a Monkeytype-inspired typing trainer focused on desktop workflows, deep telemetry, and a professional minimalist aesthetic.
 It ships with rich customization, secure email auth, and real-time leaderboards out of the box.

 ### Core stack